jenslind/piglet/README.md

 <img src="screenshot.png" width="300">

-Select your source dir and then run Grunt tasks from the menu bar.
+Select your source dir and then run Grunt tasks from the menubar.

 ## Install
 [Download](https://github.com/jenslind/piglet/releases/latest) and extract.